SPRINGMEYER LAW

 • It has offered the best protection for board members against derivative suits (lawsuits initiated by shareholders on behalf of the corporation);

-• There is less protection for minority shareholders than California (e.g., cumulative voting are not required and staggered boards are allowed); and
+• There is less protection for minority shareholders than California (e.g., cumulative voting is not required and staggered boards are allowed); and

 • Delaware offers limited statutory protection against hostile takeovers.